 The changes would add that “in the case of a qualified non-resident citizen, there shall be excluded from the gross income of such individual, and exempt from taxation under this subtitle, for any taxable year – (1) the foreign earned income of such individual, and (2) the foreign unearned income of such individual”.

-However, since the draft legislation was introduced before Congress, there have been no updates on its status.
+However, since the draft legislation was introduced before Congress, there have been no updates on its status as it was introduced in the 115th Congress, which is no longer in session.